67 Autogiros & Gyroplanes

 History

 Cierva was then to build two more machines, both with single rotors.
 The C.2 and C.3 were only to achieve short hops off the ground before rolling and crashing.
-The C.2 had a rigid rotor, with roll control being obtained with differential elevator inputs.
-The C.3 used a form of blade twisting in an attempt to balance the dissymmetry in lift.
-After many attempts and as many crashes, he achieved final success with C.4, as shown in the figure below.
+The C.2 had a rigid rotor, with roll control achieved through differential elevator inputs.
+The C.3 employed a blade-twisting technique to balance lift dissymmetry.
+After numerous attempts and crashes, he finally succeeded with C.4, as shown in Figure 4.
 This machine incorporated mechanical hinges, essentially pin joints, allowing the blades to flap freely up and down in response to changing lift forces as they rotated.
-As the blades flapped down, their lift increased, providing a restoring force upward.
-Likewise, as the blade flapped up, their lift decreased, also providing a restoring force.
-The net effect was that the flapping hinge allowed the lift distribution to be more balanced across the rotor disk in forward flight, with the additional advantage of eliminating adverse gyroscopic moments on the rotor shaft.
-To control flapping angles and prevent the blades from drooping to the ground when stationary, they were restrained by cables of “guy wires.”

 The rapid development of the autogiro during the 1920s and 1930s spurred early scientific research on rotating-wing aerodynamics by Hermann Glauert and Christopher Lock, whose theoretical studies were supported by wind tunnel experiments.[7]
 In 1926, Glauert published a seminal paper[8] on induced inflow and rotor performance, providing foundational equations for explaining the principles of rotating-wing aerodynamics.
 Cierva contested these theories,[9] who claimed they were inconsistent with his flight tests of the C.6.
 Nevertheless, Glauert’s theories and methods have shown good validity and stood the test of time.

+The development of “jump” and “towering” takeoff techniques was achieved by overspeeding the rotor on the ground, abruptly increasing blade pitch, rapidly revving the engine speed, and then accelerating into autorotative forward flight.
+This development brought the autogiro’s performance closer to that of the helicopter, but it still could not hover.
+The C.40 was the last Autogiro produced by the Cierva Autogiro Company and perhaps represented the pinnacle of its technology.
 However, a limitation of the autogiro is that it could not hover, and hover capability soon became the overarching performance requirement for a rotating-wing aircraft.
-By the 1940s, the rapid advancements with helicopters, in Germany and the U.S., much of which were based on the engineering innovations for rotor systems developed by Cierva and Pitcairn, soon overshadowed any further developments of the autogiro.
+By the 1940s, rapid advances in helicopters, particularly in Germany and the U.S., which were primarily based on the engineering innovations in rotor systems developed by Cierva and Pitcairn, had soon overshadowed any further development of the autogiro.

-During the late 1950s and early 1960s, several autogiro designs emerged for general aviation, produced by Umbaugh (later Air & Space) and McCulloch.
+During the late 1950s and early 1960s, several autogiro designs emerged for use in general aviation, produced by Umbaugh (later Air & Space) and McCulloch.
 However, limited flight performance and weak sales forced the companies out of business.
-In Britain, single- and two-seat autogiros were built by Igor Bensen, inspired by the German Fa-330 “Kite” and Hafner’s “Rotachute,” created a thriving amateur market that remains active today, with many current designs tracing back to Bensen’s concepts.
+In Britain, single- and two-seat autogiros were built by Igor Bensen, inspired by the German Fa-330 “Kite” and Hafner’s “Rotachute,” which created a thriving amateur market that remains active today, with many current designs tracing their roots back to Bensen’s concepts.
 Among the most iconic derivatives were the machines flown by Ken Wallis, whose highly refined, minimalist gyrocopters gained fame when he piloted “Little Nellie” in the 1967 James Bond film You Only Live Twice.
-As of 2025, several manufacturers serve this gyrocopter market, and the Popular Rotorcraft Association maintains a current listing of all available autogiros and gyroplanes.
+As of 2025, several manufacturers serve this gyrocopter market, and the Popular Rotorcraft Association maintains a current listing of autogiros and gyroplanes.

 Autogiro, Autogyro, Gyroplane, or Gyrodyne?

-Name | Rotor Type | Rotor Power in Flight | Main Propulsion | Can Hover? | Example Aircraft |
+| Name | Rotor Type | Rotor Power in Flight | Main Propulsion | Can Hover? | Example Aircraft |

-Autogiro / Autogyro / Gyroplane | Free-spinning (autorotation) | No power applied | Engine-driven propeller | No | Cierva C.30 |
+| Autogiro / Autogyro / Gyroplane | Free-spinning (autorotation) | No power applied | Engine-driven propeller | No | Cierva C.30 |

-Gyrodyne | Powered for takeoff, autorotates in cruise | No power applied or partially powered | Additional thrusting propellers | Limited hover | Fairey Rotodyne |
+| Gyrodyne | Powered for takeoff, autorotates in cruise | No power applied or partially powered | Additional thrusting propellers | Limited hover | Fairey Rotodyne |

-Convertiplane | Varies (tiltrotors, tilt-wings, etc.) | Typically powered | Varies (tiltrotors use proprotors) | Yes | V-22 Osprey |
+| Convertiplane | Varies (tiltrotors, tilt-wings, etc.) | Typically powered | Varies (tiltrotors use proprotors) | Yes | V-22 Osprey |

 Scientific Research on Autogiros